 |Antimicrobial Susceptibility||Bacteria are susceptible to antimicrobial agents, but the susceptibility differs among bacteria depending on cell-wall composition and acquired resistance.||Most antibiotics do not affect archaea.
 For example, penicillins do not affect archaea because their cell walls lack peptidoglycan.|

 |Cholorophyll based photosynthesis||Yes||No|

-evidences are suggesting that archaea may play role in certain opportunistic infections.
+evidence suggests that archaea may play a role in certain opportunistic infections.

 |Examples||Examples of bacteria include E. coli, Staphylococcus aureus, Neisseria gonorrhoeae, H. influenzae, etc.||Examples of archaea include Methanobacterium, Methanococcus, Thermococcus, Methanopyrus, Thermoplasma, etc.|

 - Madigan Michael T, Bender, Kelly S, Buckley, Daniel H, Sattley, W. Matthew, & Stahl, David A. (2018).
 Brock Biology of Microorganisms (15th Edition).
 Pearson.